peterkhayes/rolling-rate-limiter/README.md

 * _Note_: if an action is blocked, it is still added to the set.
 This means that if a user is continually attempting actions more quickly than the allowed rate, _all_ of their actions will be blocked until they pause or slow their requests.
 * If the limiter uses a redis instance, the keys are prefixed with namespace, allowing a single redis instance to support separate rate limiters.
 * All redis operations for a single rate-limit check/update are performed as an atomic transaction, allowing rate limiters running on separate processes or machines to share state safely.

+## Local development

+### Installation
+Install dependencies with `yarn`.

+To run tests, you will need to have a Redis server running.
+You can do this by installing Redis, and running `redis-server`.
+Alternatively, you can run the CI build, which includes tests, by installing [act](https://github.com/nektos/act).
+This requires Docker to be running.

+### Testing
+* `yarn ci`: Runs the CI build, including linting, type checking, and tests.
+Requires [act](https://github.com/nektos/act) to run GitHub actions locally.
+* `yarn lint`: Runs ESLint.
+* `yarn test`: Runs Jest.
+* `yarn typecheck`: Runs TypeScript, without emitting output.
+* `yarn build`: Runs TypeScript and outputs to `./lib`.